WallarooLabs/wally/book/core-concepts/decoders-and-encoders.md

 - We have a fixed size header that tells us how long a message is
 - We have a variable length message payload

 The message payload is what our application cares about.
 The fixed length header allows us to easily get the size of our payload.
-With these two bits of information, we can quickly chop up a stream of incoming bytes into a series of messages.
+With these two pieces of information, we can quickly chop up a stream of incoming bytes into a series of messages.

 The size of the header is up to you the designer of the particular message type.
 You can make it 4 bytes, 8 bytes, 16, et cetera.
 The important part is that you need enough bytes to represent the length of your payload.
 For most data, a 4 byte header is plenty.
 In the abstract this looks like